redwallhp/VillagerUtils/README.md

 * `/villager addtrade [<position>]` - Add the trade in your workspace to the villager.
 If a position is specified, the trade is inserted before the existing trade at that position and all subsequent trades are moved down the list.
 Position 1 signifies the first trade.
 To add the trade after the last trade, use a position number that is greater than the number of trades, or simply omit the position.

 * `/villager removetrade <position>` - Remove the trade at the specified position, from 1 to the number of trades.

+* `/villager savefile <filename>` - Save the currently looked-at villager to the specified file.
+Valid file names can consist only of letters, digits, underscores and hyphens.

+* `/villager spawnfile <filename>` - Spawn a clone of the villager described by the specified file at the player's current location.

+* `/villager listfiles` - Show a list of all villager save file names.

+* `/villager deletefile <filename>` - Delete the specified villager save file.

 ### /vtrade